cuongndc9/free-spotify/README.md

 ## 🌟 Overview

-A utility to block Spotify ads on MacOS and Linux hosts files.
+A utility to block Spotify ads on MacOS and Linux host files.

 ## ⚠️ Important Note